 Then your teacher, equipped with CiS resources, continues to focus on energy with math and english assignments to deepen your knowledge.
 You conduct a home energy audit and get your family involved to save both energy and money.
 CiS and Shubhi will return in 6 weeks for a renewable energy unit that will have you building a working wind turbine and getting a petition to support renewables signed and sent to your mayor.
-You’ll participate in 4+ units each year from 3rd-5th grade until you graduate as a ChangeMaker.
+You’ll participate in 4+ units each year until you graduate as a ChangeMaker.

 This is just one unit example.
 Others use chemistry to create non toxic cleaners, geography to explore the global food system, manufacturing to create products, social studies to live zero-waste and even creative writing and art to help kids communicate findings.
 All learners are able to find their niche.